Preliminary Order of Forfeiture

 • second – any third party with an interest in the property must file a judicial petition in the underlying criminal case for a hearing to adjudicate their interest in the property within the deadline announced in their notice of seizure published shortly after sentencing.

 The property seized for criminal forfeiture and subject to the POF will be listed in the POF.
 Before the POF is issued, you can find out what property might be included by looking at the forfeiture section of the indictment.
-The Assistant United States Attorney might also list the property subject to criminal asset forfeiture in a subsequent pleading called the “bill of particulars.”
+The Assistant United States Attorney (AUSA) might also list the property subject to criminal asset forfeiture in a subsequent pleading called the “bill of particulars.”

 The attorney you hire to file your ancillary claim should be familiar with the rules authorizing the court to enter the preliminary order of forfeiture, as described in Rule 32.2(b)(2).
 The procedures governing the ancillary proceeding for third parties are outlined in 21 U.S.C. § 853(n) and Fed.
 R. Crim.
 P. 32.2(c).

 If you have a claim to the property as a third party to the criminal case, you must file a valid judicial petition for ancillary proceedings before the deadline announced in the seizure notice.
 If the third party fails to file the judicial petition at the courthouse, the government takes the property when the court enters a final order.
-Guess what?
-The attorneys for the government know most victims will miss the deadlines.
-One could argue the system is set up that way by design.

 When the third party manages to file a valid claim on time, the court will schedule a hearing during which the burden of proof is on the third party to demonstrate that they fall within one of two categories of third-party claimants.